Jaulaucoeng/HOS-Net/README.md

 [2] D. T. Nguyen, H. G. Hong, K. W. Kim, and K. R. Park.
 Person recognition system based on a combination of body images from visible light and thermal cameras.
 Sensors, 17(3):605, 2017.

 [3] Y. Zhang, H. Wang.
 Diverse embedding expansion network and low-light cross-modality benchmark for visible-infrared person re-identification.
 In IEEE Computer Vision and Pattern Pecognition (CVPR), pages 2153-2162, 2023.

+### Contact
+If you have any questions, please feel free to contact us.
+E-mail: liuxiangqiu007@gmail.com